wso2/docs-is/en/docs/develop/notification-sender-rest-api.md

 # Notification Senders API Definition - v1

 This is the RESTful API for managing notification sender configurations in WSO2 Identity Server.
-It mainly supports Email and SMS as the notification channels.
+It supports Email and SMS as the notification channels.
-The following section provides the instructions to define properties for each notification sender type.<br>
+The following section provides the instructions to contruct requests for each notification sender type.<br>

 ???
 "NOTE"